mbaldessari/federated-edge-observability-config-as-code/README.md

 ## How do I get started?

 1. The concepts here are derived from those in the Ansible Edge GitOps Validated Pattern.
-1. Check out the Federated Open Telemetry [repository](https://github.com/validatedpatterns-sandbox/federated-open-telemetry), which will use this repository by default as the config-as-code repo
+1. Check out the Federated Edge Observability [repository](https://github.com/validatedpatterns-sandbox/federated-edge-observability), which will use this repository by default as the config-as-code repo